DOT Physical Exam

-Advanced urgent care occupational medicine has doctors who are certified to perform these exams.
+Advanced Urgent Care & Occupational Medicine has doctors who are certified to perform DOT physical exams.
 Please call ahead to confirm a certified doctor is available.

-The Department of Transportation requires all Commercial Drivers License (CDL) holders to receive periodic physical examinations, entitled “Department of Transportation Medical Examination”, to ensure the ability of the driver to safely operate a commercial vehicle.
-The US Department of Transportation sets the following guidelines:
+The Department of Transportation requires all Commercial Drivers License (CDL) holders to receive periodic physical examinations, titled “Department of Transportation Medical Examination”, to ensure the ability of the driver to safely operate a commercial vehicle.
+The US Department of Transportation has set the following guidelines:

 - CDL holders (Drivers) must have 20/40 correctable vision in each eye.
 Glasses or contact lenses are permitted.